 Bankruptcy, Restructuring, and Creditors’ Rights

-Stay tuned for the next blog, where we will discuss the positive and negative impacts AZ HB 2617 has on both debtors and creditors.
-For more information on AZ HB 2617, please contact Bradley J. Stevens or Joel F. Newell, members of the Jennings Strouss Bankruptcy, Restructuring, & Creditors’ Rights Department.
+For more information on this topic, please contact Bradley J. Stevens or Joel F. Newell, members of the Jennings Strouss Bankruptcy, Restructuring, & Creditors’ Rights Department.

 ABOUT THE AUTHOR